destanifountain/ecommerce_redo/SQLiteStoreApp/README.md

-# StoreApp SQLite - React Native

-StoreApp SQLite is a simple inventory management app built with React Native and SQLite.
-It allows users to create, update, delete, and filter products by category within the app.

-## Features

-- **Create Product**: Add new products to the inventory.
+## What We Must Add

+- **Create Profile**: Add profile (ensure they can edit profile and view order history).
-- **Update Product**: Edit existing product details (name, price, category).
+- **Create Cart**: Edit existing product details (name, price, category).
-- **Delete Product**: Remove products from the inventory.
-- **Filter Products by Category**: View products filtered by their assigned category.
+- **Dynamic Routing**: Products must be dynamically routed (if possible, but not necessary tbh).
+- **Add Database for Adding Products to Cart**: There is only a database for inputing products on the site for right now.
+- **Login Page**: Create a single login, make it simple (idc if it's hard coded tbh) and make sure it shows when it is invalid.